rbedfordpro/game_configs/README.md

 Update to your own description

 <b>NOTE: Keep the server settings on the two lines.
 Line one contains the /Script data, and line two contains ALL of the configuration data - NO SPACES between the options, just the comma.
-(It=1,Must="hey",Look=1.00000,Like="This can have a space",This=False)
+(It=1,Must="hey",Look=1.00000,Like="This can have a space",This=True)